Downtown Fort Wayne Developments: Part 2

 Explore Union Street Market, which is full of eateries like Pasta di Guy, O-Cha Thai, Conjure Coffee, and much more.
 Also within the campus, you’ll find the Amp Lab, a unique learning environment for students to gain real-world experience in a non-traditional school setting.
 The industrial-yet-modern offices house the Do it Best headquarters alongside several other local businesses.

-Phase II of the Electric Works development plan will include the construction of The Elex, a 296-unit apartment building, with 89 affordable housing units, 47 of which will be for the 55+ crowd.
+Phase II of the Electric Works development plan will include construction of The Elex, a 296-unit apartment building, with 89 affordable housing units, 47 of which will be for the 55+ crowd.
+The building will also include an additional 9,000 SF of commercial space.
+The building is slated to be completed in 2025.

-Learn more about The Elex.Warehouse Row
+Learn more about The Elex.

-Now, Warehouse Row hosts several small businesses, including Phan Gear Prints and Smart Building & Design.
+This historic district hosts several small businesses, including Phan Gear Prints and Smart Building & Design.
 The few residential apartments available are expansive live-work units with a stylish, industrial charm.
 The quiet street is slightly off the beaten track but close to the downtown buzz via a short walk or bike ride.
-Follow Warehouse Row on their social media to view any live/work units currently available.

 Arts United Center

 Since opening in 1973, the Arts United Center has been the premier local venue for theatrical and musical performances, festivals, and classes.
-But this iconic mid-century modern building has remained untouched for the last 50 years and is currently undergoing extensive renovations to modernize and expand.
+However, this iconic mid-century modern building has remained untouched for the last 50 years and is currently undergoing extensive renovations to modernize and expand.

 Renovations to Arts United Center will make the building fully accessible and fully functional with historic preservation and connectivity in mind.
 The new lobby will have a passenger elevator and security check to provide for those with limited mobility, along with venue-wide technology to enhance theatrical experiences.
 They will also update HVAC systems, lighting, networking, and security systems.